If you’re a massive tea fan or trying to enhance your medicinal cabinet on a budget, consider establishing a tea garden.

 - can have a positive impact on bad cholesterol.

 Mint is a favorite around the world as herbal tea.
-The tea has a sweet taste of menthol and can be consumed by itself or blended with different teas.
+The tea has a sweet menthol taste and can be consumed or blended with different teas.

 Mint’s benefits include: